 - Wrongful Death – If your car accident resulted in the death of a loved one due to the negligence of another driver, let Langdon & Emison fight for your rightful compensation.
 When the death of a loved one happens, several damages can be claimed in your case as a loss of companionship, loss of quality of life, and loss of enjoyment of life.
 When a loved one is taken soon, we will fight against the insurance company to ensure you won’t pay out of pocket for this life-altering event.

-5 Common Types of Car Accidents
+5 Common Types of Car Accidents in Chicago

 - Read-end Accidents – Some of the most common types of car accidents is a rear-end accident.
 This happens when a car fails to stop within enough time and hits the backside of the car in front of them.